 Some potential drawbacks include:

-- While it lasts longer than dermal fillers, it does cost more
+- While it lasts longer than dermal fillers, fat transfer cost more

 - Preparing fat tissue before it’s transferred is time-consuming compared to prepackaged dermal fillers

-- For augmentation, you might need several sessions to achieve your desired goal
+- For fat transfer breast augmentation, you might need several sessions to achieve your desired goal

 Schedule Your Fat Transfer Consultation Today

-To learn more about face and body fat grafting with Bay Area Plastic Surgery expert Dr. Sieber, schedule a consultation or call 415-915-9000 today.
+To learn more about cosmetic surgery like face and body fat grafting with Bay Area Plastic Surgery expert Dr. Sieber, schedule a consultation or call 415-915-9000 today.